jdraths/scrapes/src/blog/coronavirus-what-would-happen-if-we-did-nothing.md

 The motivations of all the various stakeholders couldn't be more stark.
 Politicians and reporters aren't going to lose their jobs as a result of the shutdown.
 In fact both parties's job prospects could potentially **improve** as a result of the shutdown.
 The reporter earns clicks and eyeballs as a result of this near constant, life-changing news.
 The politician gets time in the spotlight to promote himself/herself and her decisive policies.
 Furthermore, **none** of these shutdowns can be back-tested.
 Politicians worldwide are all making the same decisions, maximizing the political risk of going against the prevailing group-think.

-In much of the Asian world where they have already effectively dealt with flu epidemics over the last decade they already practice social distancing on an ongoing basis.
-Look up pictures of the kids creating human chains during 2019's Hong Kong protests.
-You'll see they don't actually hold hands; they'll hold a piece of paper or some other article between them.

 Maybe it's time for the citizens to prove that we can effectively self-enforce our own social distancing.
 It's already been proven to work throughout Asia.
 We can do it here, too.
 But our politicians need to give it a chance to work.